 Then knead the flour into smooth and soft dough.
 At the very beginning, it might be a little bit sticky.
 Or you can add all the ingredients and knead for 8-9 minutes in a stand mixer.

 Cover the bowl and let the dough rest for around 1 hour or until the paste ball doubles in size.
 This process can be done by mixer.
 Since it is winter on my side, I put it in a oven and using fermentation function to shorten the time.

 Preheat the oven to around 35 degree C for fermentation.
 After the oven works 5 minutes, turn it off.
 And leave the bowl in.
 Please note that in summer, the oven is not needed.
 The high temperature will kill your yeast.
 Just place the bowl in a warm place and wait until the dough double in size.

 Tips about how to judge the dough is fermented well?
 There are two ways.

+Use high fire firstly and then lower the fire after you see the vapor coming out from the lid.
+Turn off the fire and wait for around 5 minutes before serving and enjoying.
 I highly recommend using a Bamboo Steamer to steam Chinese steamed buns or Chinese Baozi.
-They are much healthier than steel steamer and can bring a bamboo armoa to the food.
+They can bring a bamboo armoa to the food.
 You can try to find some in local stores or purchasing from Amazon Joyce Chen 26-0013, 10-Inch Bamboo Steamer Set.